If I ask you why blogs fail? Your answers will include many reasons, challenges, obstacles, and excuses, right?

 Running a blog business requires money.
 So I don’t think you’ll be happy to see me at the end of the year not being able to renew the hosting plan.

-Building a blog beyond 1,000 daily visits is not easy; you need to do more than your best – Go all out!
+Building a blog beyond 1,000 daily visits is difficult; you must do more than your best – Go all out!

 4. You Depend on FREEmium

 Granted!
 At the beginning of your blogging career.
 You can do this to learn how this blogging thing and online marketing work using free stuff.